Last year, over 700 cities around the world threw citywide music celebrations on June 21st.

 2. Or come to one of the 100+ Mass Appeal events around the country, where you can just bring your instrument and join in!
 Even if registration is closed for your city, it’s never too late to join a Mass Appeal.

 3. If your city isn’t on board yet, download the Event Kit with tips for setting up and promoting a Make Music event where you live.
 You can create a concert almost anywhere – storefronts, porches, garages, gardens, parks, or the sidewalk outside your home or business are all options.
-Then register your event with us and we’ll put it on the schedule.

 4. If you are interested in organizing a larger-scale Make Music celebration in your city, please email firstname.lastname@example.org.